 A zebra rug, meanwhile, adds a note of playfulness to the mosaic tile flooring in the office.
 Sunny and airy, the space is minimally styled with new ivory-colored barrel chairs and the owner’s understated antique desk, allowing the ornate tin ceiling and French-style gold chandelier to take center stage.

 The designers lined the family room’s bar with shagreen leather stools and placed a few more within view.
 “They’re repeated as counter stools in the kitchen, so there’s a connection from one space to the next,” Duran explains.
-There, the owner requested a display of art and objects, but Scurtis insisted they be related to culinary purposes.
+In the kitchen, which was designed and installed by Christopher Peacock, the owner requested a display of art and objects, but Scurtis insisted they be related to culinary purposes.
 To compromise, she says, “We celebrated his heritage with African pottery and hung beautiful dishes on the walls.”

 A nearby corridor connects to the main spaces, and to underscore its prominence, Scurtis lined a wall with mirrors as a nod to the Palace of Versailles.
 “The homeowner is in the hospitality industry, so he wanted his living spaces to recreate the attention to detail so prominent in his hotels,” Duran says.
 Along the mirrored wall, the designers placed a black settee to enjoy views of a courtyard it faces–one of the nontraditional ways they considered the client’s love for entertaining.
 “That hallway is so wide, I thought: What if you had a moment when you break away from the cocktail party where you could sit and enjoy the view?”
 Scurtis says.
 “You could have a cocktail party in the courtyard and move to the kitchen for dinner, where the food and prep provide entertainment and theater.”